w3c/wai-intro-uaag/content/index.md

 periods for public review.
 Opportunities for review and comment of WAI documents are announced on the [WAI home page](https://www.w3.org/WAI/) and [WAI Interest Group](/about/groups/waiig/) mailing list.
-An email address for sending comments is included in the "Status of this Document" section.
+An email address for sending comments is included in the [Status of this Document](https://www.w3.org/TR/UAAG20/#status) section in UAAG 2.0.

 Opportunities for contributing to UAAG and other WAI work are introduced in [Participating in WAI](/about/participating/).